LoMaTiInformatik/SchoolBuddy/README.md

-# LessonBuddy
+# SchoolBuddy Brainstorm
-This is Lesson Buddy.
+This is SchoolBuddy.
 A voice assistant that sits on your shoulder, that's going to help you in your school life.
 ## Structures
 ### Folder structure
 <details>
-<summary>audio</summary>
+<summary>audio (maybe unused due to tts</summary>

   ```mermaid
 flowchart LR;